phronmophobic/clj-media/README.md

 ## License

-Copyright © 2021 Adrian
+Copyright © 2023 Adrian

-Distributed under the Eclipse Public License version 1.0.
+The contents of this repository may be distributed under the Apache License v2.0 or the GPLv2.